-- detailed CV with list of academic courses;
+- Detailed CV with list of academic courses;

-- copy of any undergraduate and/or graduate degree where applicable;
+- Copy of any undergraduate and/or graduate degree where applicable;

-- where applicable, a certificate of English proficiency (TOEFL, IELTS or by another recognised language institute);
+- Where applicable, a certificate of English proficiency (TOEFL, IELTS or by another recognised language institute);

-- a copy of the applicant’s national identity card or passport;
+- A copy of the applicant’s national identity card or passport;

-- one reference letter.
+- One reference letter.

-If you experience technical difficulties, please feel free to email the documents listed above to email@example.com
+If you experience technical difficulties, please feel free to e-mail the documents listed above to email@example.com

 Students who have not yet completed their undergraduate studies can submit a full application.
 Should they be admitted, they will be enrolled conditionally.
 They will need to complete their undergraduate studies by December 31, 2018.

-Students with foreign undergraduate degrees are expected to send their a statement of value of the academic titles by January 31, 2019.
+Students with foreign undergraduate degrees are expected to send a statement of value of the academic titles by January 31, 2019.